daPiraT3-ISC/homebridge-v2-creskit/README.md

 As of CresKit 2.0.1 the following HomeKit accessories are supported:

-- Lights (dimming available)
+- Lights
-- Switches
+- Dimmers
-- Scenese
+- Scenes
 - Garage Doors
 - Alarm
 - Thermostat